The Electronic Numerical Integrator and Calculator (ENIAC)

 Figure: Close–Up of a Magnetic Core Memory [R40]

-The IBM System/360 Model 85 and Cache Memory
+The IBM System/360 Model 85 and Cache

-Although the development of magnetic core memory represented a significant development in computer technology, it did not solve one of the essential problems.
-There are two goals for the development of a memory technology; it should be cheap and it should be fast.
-In general, these two goals are not compatible.
+development of a memory technology; it should be cheap and it should be fast.
+In general, these two goals are not

 The problem of providing a large inexpensive memory that appeared to be fast had been considered several times before it was directly addressed on the IBM System/360, Model 85.
 The System/360 family of third–generation computers will be discussed in some detail in the next pages; here we want to focus on its contribution to memory technology.
 Here we quote from the paper by J. S. Liptay [R58], published in 1968.
 In that paper, Liptay states: